-What is Islam
+What is islam?

-What is Islam?
 Islam is the largest and fastest growing faith in the world.
-The word "Islam" is an Arabic word that means "peace, purity, submission and obedience to the will of Almighty God".
-The word Islam comes from the Arabic root word "sa-la-ma", which means peace.
+The word “Islam” is an Arabic word that means “peace, purity, submission and obedience to the will of Almighty God”.
+The word Islam comes from the Arabic root word “sa-la-ma”, which means peace.

 So, the complete meaning of “Islam” is attaining a state of peace by submitting oneself to the Will of Almighty God (Allah or The One); and by definition, one who does this is called a “Muslim” (which also comes from the root word sa-la-ma), meaning someone who has submitted to the Will of Almighty God (a believer).